How social media is manipulated — and how Russia is involved | DW | 14.04.2021

 The Dossier Center, a nonprofit organization run by the self-exiled Russian businessman Mikhail Khodorkovsky, is an organization which, in its own words, "tracks the criminal activity of various people associated with the Kremlin."

-In an analysis published in early April, it said that the so-called Russian Peace Federation, a group headed by Slutsky, asked US senators in Washington for grant money, while Slutsky at the same time was ruthlessly criticizing the United States and the European Union on social media.
+In an analysis published in early April, it said that the so-called Russian Peace Federation, a group headed by Slutsky, was asking US senators in Washington for grant money.
+At the same time, Slutsky's social media accounts were ruthlessly criticizing the United States and the European Union.

 NATO's Strategic Communications Centre of Excellence (NATO StratCom COE) has been looking into the issue of buying social media popularity since 2018.
 Rolf Fredheim, a researcher with the center, said that several accounts belonging to lesser-known local Russian politicians can be found on such promotional sites.
 He told DW that other prominent lawmakers in the State Duma are also on the list, but he was reluctant to single out any particular politician.